FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture: Dataset Statistics

 \subsection{Human Validation}

 In Table~\ref{tab:qstats}, we calculate human accuracy and inter-annotator agreement scores based on human-verified questions, excluding those identified as bad questions.
 For the single-image VQA and text QA questions, given the diverse cultural backgrounds of the human annotators, some questions can be challenging if the required food culture knowledge falls outside an annotator's cultural experience.
-Annotators are instructed to indicate "I don't know" when they lack the cultural knowledge to answer a question.
-These questions are classified as out-of-domain.
-For out-of-domain questions, the answer is randomly selected from the provided choices when calculating human accuracy and Cohen's Kappa scores.
-We also report Cohen's Kappa ($\kappa$), and human accuracy for in-domain questions.
-The human validation process involves eight native Chinese speakers from seven different provinces across China\footnote{The annotators are from Sichuan, Shaanxi, Guangdong, Jiangsu, Jiangxi, Shandong, and Chongqing.}, including three postdoctoral researchers and five PhD students.
-Each question is verified and answered by two annotators.
+For those questions, annotators are instructed to indicate "I don't know" and randomly guess an answer, as one might not be familiar with all of the specific dishes or the fourteen cuisine types.
+These questions are marked as out-of-domain.
+Considering the randomly selected answers for these out-of-domain questions allow us to obtain lower bound agreement and human accuracy scores.\footnote{Note that this is the only impact of the randomization.
+The ground truth label is annotated at an earlier stage of question formulation where the questions and choices are generated using the rule-based method.} We also report Cohen's Kappa ($\kappa$) and human accuracy separately for in-domain questions.

+The human validation process involves three postdoctoral researchers and five PhD students who are native Chinese speakers as introduced in Section~\ref{subsec:dish-ann}.
+Each question is verified and answered by two annotators who were not involved in the question formulation.
+We retain the out-of-domain questions for calculating human accuracy and later in evaluating model performance, as the lower agreement scores are only due to differences in the annotators' cultural knowledge~\cite{plank-2022-problem}.